 Travelers above 50 to show vaccination certificate for travel to GB

-- The restrictions will be effective from today and will remain in place till July 1
+- Restrictions will be effective from Tuesday and will remain in place till July 1

 - Under the new advisory, passengers between 30 and 50 years of age without valid vaccination certificates may be allowed to board a flight to GB after producing a negative PCR test result conducted within 72 hours prior to the scheduled time of travel